Opportunity Cost Is Best Defined As

 Conclusion

 Opportunity cost is a fundamental concept in economics and decision-making.
 It highlights the trade-offs inherent in every choice we make and underscores the importance of considering the value of the next best alternative forgone.
-By understanding and evaluating opportunity costs, individuals, businesses, and governments can make more informed decisions, allocate resources more efficiently, and maximize value.
+But by understanding and evaluating opportunity costs, individuals, businesses, and governments can make more informed decisions, allocate resources more efficiently, and maximize value.
 While opportunity cost analysis has limitations, it remains a valuable tool for navigating the complexities of decision-making in a world of scarcity.